TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-26-how-i-got-into-static-trap-and-made-fool-of-myself.md

 I also admit that another code smell lead to this.
 In Symplify and Rector there is used [Symfony 3.3 services architecture](/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/) with autowiring and autodiscovery.
 State of art in PHP DI at the moment.

 But Fixers and Checkers were exceptions.
 They were registered as services, **but not autowired**.
-So I was used to not-to add depedendency to them manually, but via setters, `new` or `::static`.
+So I was used to not-to add dependency to them manually, but via setters, `new` or `::static`.
 It eventually and logically leads to this situation.

 I learned something new and [migrated to full-service approach in ECS 4](/blog/2018/03/26/new-in-easy-coding-standard-4-clean-symfony-standard-with-yaml-and-services/).